d-bl/GroundForge/docs/help/Advanced.md

 ![](images/rose-checker-arrange.png)

 For the overlap layout, make the base pattern a little bit larger, as shown in the second drawing from the left, to encompass any intersections along its border.
-Notice that the squares overlap a little bit.
+Notice that the squares overlap at the corners.

 Apply a grid to the base pattern and assign symbols to each line intersection.
 This time we have three rows and three columns in the base pattern.